MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 ---
 title: About Planning Functionality
-description: 'Planning takes all demand and supply data into account, nets the results, and creates suggestions for balancing the supply to meet the demand.'
+description: Learn how planning uses demand and supply data to suggest how to balance supply to meet demand.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: andreipa
 ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.search.form: 5430
+ms.search.form: '5430,'
-ms.date: 08/30/2022
+ms.date: 09/19/2023
-ms.author: bholtorf
+ms.custom: bap-template
 ---
-# <a name="about-planning-functionality"></a>About Planning Functionality
+# About Planning Functionality

 The planning system takes all demand and supply data into account, nets the results, and creates suggestions for balancing the supply to meet the demand.